Summer Camps

 Q: What about swimming?

-A: The Department of Parks and Recreation offers inclusion based programming.
+A: Prince William County Department of Parks and Recreation offers inclusion-based programming.
 Please find more information on our Inclusion page or contact Veronica Laughman, ADA Coordinator: [email protected].
-Complete and submit the Inclusion request form.
+Complete and submit the Inclusion request form no later than 21 days prior to the start of camp.

 Q: If I am not registered for Before Care, how early can I drop my child off?